yanhwee/ardupilot-gazebo-ros-guide/README.md

 Run this command at your preferred directory.
 Script will use current directory to git clone Ardupilot & Ardupilot Gazebo Plugin repositories.

-`wget -O - https://raw.githubusercontent.com/yanhwee/gazebo-ardupilot-ros/master/install.bash | sudo bash`
+`wget -qO - https://raw.githubusercontent.com/yanhwee/gazebo-ardupilot-ros/master/install.bash | sudo bash`

 `sudo` may be opted out but the script may stop halfway to prompt for permission again as the installation takes some time.